dssg/triage/CONTRIBUTING.md

     - [Experiment Versioning](#experiment-versioning)
     - [Documentation](#documentation)

-6. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:

+        $ pip install -r requirement/test.txt
         $ flake8 triage tests
         $ python setup.py test or py.test
         $ tox

-    To get flake8 and tox, just pip install them into your virtualenv.

-7. Commit your changes and push your branch to GitHub.
+6. Commit your changes and push your branch to GitHub.
 If you've made multiple commits, squash them into one.
 Each pull request should be one commit (unless there are multiple logical places to split up the code, for instance a big reformatting commit followed by a smaller commit that actually changes behavior).
 To make the pull request easier to create, the last commit on the branch should be formatted like the following.

     ```
     One-line summary [Resolves #issueno]